See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 shapr

-supports computation of Shapley values with any predictive model which takes a set of numeric features and produces a numeric outcome.
+supports computation of Shapley values with any predictive model that takes a set of numeric features and produces a numeric outcome.

 The following example shows how a simple xgboost